cgi1/Cheats/add_disk_to_lvm.md

 sudo blkid
 ```

-Enter it like  this (replace the UUID and the mount location)
+Enter it like this (replace the UUID and the mount location) to `/etc/fstab`
 ```
 UUID=1187991b-c0f8-4086-bcdc-fe50d949bf67    /mnt/large   auto    rw,user,auto    0    0
 ```